chrisliebaer/salvage/README.md

 ## Daemon configuration

-The daemon configuration is divided into environment variables and labels directly attached to the salvage container.
+The daemon configuration is divided into environment variables and labels directly attached to the Salvage container.
-This might seem odd at first, but since the configuration of other containers and volumes is done via labels, configuring the same things on salvage via environment variables would feel very strange.
+While this might seem odd at first, it is done to maintain consistency with how other containers and volumes are configured via labels.

 The following environment variables are used to configure the daemon:

 * `MACHINE`: Name that will be passed to cranes to identify the current machine.
 This can be used to differentiate between different machines on the same storage.

-Additionaly, the following label must be set on the salvage container in order for it to find itself: `salvage.root`.
+Additionally, you must set the following label on the Salvage container for it to find itself: salvage.root.

 ### Tide configuration

-A Tide specifies a schedule for a set of volumes to be backed up at the same time.
+A tide is a schedule that specifies a set of volumes to be backed up at the same time.
-Volumes can hook into a Tide and will then be backed up when the Tide is scheduled.
+By hooking volumes into a tide, they will be backed up according to the Tide's schedule.
-Each tide can specify a strategy for how to group individual volumes and their using containers to change how much downtime is expected.
+Each Tide can also specify a grouping strategy that determines how much downtime is expected for the backup.

-The following labels are used to configure a tide and need to present on the salvage container:
+The following labels are used to configure a Tide, and they need to be present on the Salvage container:

 * `salvage.tides.<name>.cron`: Cron expression specifying when the tide should be executed.
 * `salvage.tides.<name>.grouping`: The grouping strategy to use for this tide.
 Possible values are:
-    * `individual`: Each volume is backed up individually and ech dependent container is shut down and restarted before each volume is backed up.
+	* `individual`: Each volume is backed up individually, and each dependent container is shut down and restarted before each volume is backed up.
 	* `smart`: Strongly connected components are grouped together.
 Effectively all volumes and containers that can somehow be reached from each other are grouped together.
 	* `project`: Same as `smart`, but containers inside the same compose project are always grouped together.
-The reason behind this is that it doesn't make sense to shut down individual parts of an application, as they are not operational with other services missing.
+This is because it doesn't make sense to shut down individual parts of an application, as they are not operational without other services.
 * `salvage.tides.<name>.crane`: Default crane to use for this tide.
 Can be overridden by individual volumes.
 * `salvage.tides.<name>.maxConcurrent`: The maximum number of concurrent backups for this tide.
 Might be lower if there are not enough volumes per group, as groups are run in sequence.
-Also limited by the number of allowed crane instances.
+It is also limited by the number of allowed Crane instances.

 ### Crane configuration